mftaff/bloc-cast/README.md

 # Design Choices

 I chose to write BlocCast using Rails, and to deploy using Heroku.
-The database used is PostgreSQL, and for the frontend I used Bootstrap as the baseline.
+The database used is PostgreSQL, the test suite used is Minitest, and for the frontend I used Bootstrap as the baseline.

 My decision for the above choices are as follows: Rails provides a simple, streamlined, and most importantly - comprehensive system to build a full stack web app, all with